convogridai/Question-Buddy/Readme.md

 ###  Response Rover
 Response Rover is the microservice that resolves queries coming from the Buddy Backend.
 When Buddy Backend sends a question list, Response Rover sends those questions to IQ Buddy and sends the responses back.
 Response Rover has a well-defined API specification and it works according to that.
-IQ Buddy sits behind an authentication layer so it's Response Rover's responsibility is to use provide proper credentials and get the job done.
+IQ Buddy sits behind an authentication layer so it's Response Rover's responsibility is to use proper credentials and get the job done.

 ### IQ Buddy